 Altura Obituaries

-It was reported by Milwaukee Journal Sentinel on March 1st, 2014 that Eunice Bausch (Shattuck) died in Wisconsin Dells, Wisconsin.
+It was disclosed by Milwaukee Journal Sentinel on March 1st, 2014 that Eunice Bausch (Shattuck) died in Wisconsin Dells, Wisconsin.
 Ms. Bausch was 87 years old and was born in Altura, MN.
-Send flowers to express your sorrow and honor Eunice's life.
+Send flowers to express your sympathy and honor Eunice's life.

 History